KGTV Tower: History

 KGTV Tower (originally KFSD-TV tower, later KOGO-TV) was built in 1953, by then owner Thomas Sharp (founder of Sharp Healthcare).
-The main tower is also identical (although shorter) to former sister station KFSD/KOGO AM 600's twin 416 foot Ideco Dresser towers.
+The main tower is also identical (although shorter) to former sister station KFSD/KOGO AM 600's twin 416 foot Dresser-Ideco towers.

 Radio Stations on KGTV Tower

 The main tower is also home of the ERI combined FM antenna containing KMYI, KYXY, KSON and KIOZ.

-Also at the site is a custom built "H" shaped tower used for microwave, and also serves as the main tower for KSSX.
+Also at the site is a custom-built H-shaped tower used for microwave, and also serves as the main tower for KSSX.